Želimir Altarac Čičak: DJ, journalist, and promoter

-Čičak's collaboration with the rock group Indexi helped him to further sharpen his poetic expression in pop rock music.
-He wrote lyrics for their most famous songs such as: "Negdje na kraju u zatišju" (“Somewhere, at the end of a road, where everything goes down to silence”), and "Svijet u kome živim" (The World I live In).
-A truth seeking of "Negdje na kraju u zatišju" was published in Polet to be later musically arranged and tuned by Slobodan Bodo Kovačević of Indexi, who made a 12-minute-long song which starts and ends with recitation.
-It was a somewhat unusual and new form of musical expression at the time, but was very successful according to the Radio Sarajevo Music Chart. Čičak also later wrote "Povratak Jacka Trbosjeka" (Return of Jack the Ripper) for Indexi.
+Čičak's collaboration with the rock group Indexi helped him to further sharpen his poetic expression in pop-rock music.
+He wrote lyrics for their most famous songs, such as "Negdje na kraju u zatišju" ("Somewhere, at the end of a road, where everything goes down to silence"), and "Svijet u kome živim" (The World I live In).
+"Negdje na kraju u zatišju" was published in Polet, only to be later musically arranged and entuned by Slobodan Bodo Kovačević of Indexi, who made a 12-minute-long song which starts and ends with recitation.
+It was a somewhat unusual and new form of musical expression at the time, but was very successful according to the Radio Sarajevo Music Chart. Čičak also later wrote, "Povratak Jacka Trbosjeka" (Return of Jack the Ripper) for Indexi.

 Besides his experiences with Barutana and collaboration with Indexi, Čičak was a winner of a European competition of DJs in the Istrian city of Rovinj.
 He showed a great interest in working as a music radio host, and his journey to achieving this started in 1974 at Radio Sarajevo.
-Here he initially hosted Pop Orion and then Attention please, mind the Dynamite on the Vinyl, Ballads in the shadow of skyscrapers, and Joyful Electronics.
-When Radio Sarajevo started its late night programme in 1981, Čičak was among the few to jump in.
+Here, he initially hosted Pop Orion and then Attention Please, Mind the Dynamite on the Vinyl, Ballads in the Shadow of Skyscrapers, and Joyful Electronics.
+When Radio Sarajevo started its late-night programme in 1981, Čičak was among the few to jump in.
 He helped Radio Sarajevo with his spirit, but he was also helped by them to make his name in the music realm of Yugoslavia.
-His late night program started with a show called Discothèque at 2:30, which was an introduction into Charade of acoustic, which thousands of people from Slovenia to Macedonia tuned into during the prime time between 4.30 p.m. and 6.00 p.m.
+His late-night program started with a show called Discothèque at 2:30, which was an introduction to Charade of acoustic, which thousands of people from Slovenia to Macedonia tuned into during the prime time between 4.30 p.m. and 6.00 p.m.